google/zetasql/docs/query-syntax.md

 <a id="set_op_results_specific_cols"></a>

 To produce results for only specific columns, use the optional `BY` clause with the `CORRESPONDING` set operation.
-In the following example, only results for `fruit` is produced:
+In the following example, the only results produced are for `fruit`:

 ```sql
 WITH